ad-sho-loko/Minish/README.md

 # Minish

+Simple shell implementation from scratch.

 ![Badge Status](https://ci-as-a-service)

-Minish is a toy bash implement in C.
+Minish is a toy shell implement in C.

 ## Features